 Anticipating an informal discussion, Wilcox said that he "always wants to hear opposite opinions in order to defend the positions I may take.
 My role is as a person in law enforcement.
 If I have to, I can step outside that and take another role.
-We’ll have to see how it unfolds."

 The Stockbridge chief also stated that he was "very disappointed" by the U.S. Senate’s failure to approve any gun-safety measures last week.

 "I just can’t see the reasons for the opposition, it doesn’t make any sense," he said.
 "It has to be based on fear of the National Rifle Association, and it’s interesting that they exert so much influence."

 Fanto, associated with The Berkshire Eagle since 1987 and currently a contributing reporter and columnist, plans to summarize the arguments made by gun-rights advocates against enhanced background checks and other proposals that failed to win the necessary 60-vote supermajority for passage in the Senate last week.

 Before he had to cancel his appearance, MacQuarrie observed that "the gun debate has taken on an incredible emotional urgency across the country in the wake of the Tucson, Aurora and Newtown shootings.
 But the feelings on both sides are so closely held, and so strong, that common ground on even incremental compromise seems a monumental challenge.

 "Despite these hurdles, dialogue is always a good thing, and events such as the Four Freedoms Forum, replicated across the country, can play an important role in fostering a greater appreciation of the issues and principles at play in this debate," he continued.